 This is what John warns us in his epistle: If we say that we have no sin, we deceive ourselves and the truth is not in us; but if we confess our sins, the Lord is faithful and just and will forgive us.
 In his epistle he combines two things, both that we ought to beg for mercy because of our sins and that we will receive forgiveness when we ask for it.
 This is why he says that the Lord is faithful to forgive sins, keeping faith with what he promised; because he who taught us to pray for our debts and sins has promised that his fatherly mercy and pardon will follow.

-This excerpt from a treatise on the Lord’s Prayer by Saint Cyprian of Carthage, bishop and martyr (Cap 1-3: SCEL 3, 267-268), is used in Roman Office of Readings for , with the accompanying biblical reading taken from .
-For his entire treatise on the Our Father, click here.
+This post on “give us this day our daily bread and forgive us our trespasses” speaks of the daily need for both Eucharist and forgiveness.
+It is an excerpt from a treatise on the Lord’s Prayer by Saint Cyprian of Carthage, bishop and martyr (Cap 1-3: SCEL 3, 267-268).
+This is read in the Roman Office of Readings for Thursday in the eleventh (11th) week in Ordinary time.
+The accompanying biblical reading is taken from Judges 8:22-32 and 9:1-20.